SubhikshaPoongundran/Amrita_Immersion_Program_Batch7/README.md

-﻿This project has parameters that caused the failure of Tata Nano.
+﻿This git repo has files that were tasked.